dxw/accessibility-manual/src/introduction/index.md

 individually and culturally defined and subjected to power dynamics.

-Disability can be experienced short term (for example, someone that just had an eye surgery and is in recovery) or long term and sometimes can be progressive (getting worse with time).
-This matters because we are designing digital products and services for users that may have disabilities that will last a short period of time or that will get worse with time, and we need to find ways of designing digital products for changing access needs.
+Disability can be experienced short term (for example, someone that just had an eye surgery and is in recovery) or long term, and sometimes can be progressive (getting worse with time).
+This matters because we are designing products and services for users that may have disabilities that will last a short period of time or that will get worse with time, and we need to find ways of designing products for changing access needs.

 ## Conceptual models of disability
 The way we think about disability determines how we define disability, how we understand the impact of disability and how